French Refresher Course: 9 Simple Ways to Revive Your French

 Whatever you write down, why not write it in French?

 This is a simple way to start incorporating French into your daily life and will help you cover key vocabulary as well as identify any gaps in your French to study later on.

 If you work for a large company there might be another department that communicates with French speakers regularly.

 You may be able to get paid while gaining language experience in a fast-paced, real-world setting.
 Who knows?
 Your French language knowledge might be rare in-house, so it’s worth a shot.

-I make notecards with a French word and its English translation on the other side.
+Flashcards are useful for studying vocabulary.
+I often make flashcards with a French word and its English translation on the other side.
 You could even take things a step farther and put the French definition on the other side.
-Thumb through a few of these on your breaks and you’ll be on your way to developing an impressive vocabulary!
+Thumb through a few of these during your free time and you’ll be on your way to developing an impressive vocabulary!